Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="citace" markdown="1">
 „May I apply a CC license to my work if it incorporates material used under fair use or another exception or limitation to copyright?<br><br>

 Yes, but it is important to prominently mark any third party material you incorporate into your work so reusers do not think the CC license applies to that material. <span class="highlighted-text-green">The CC license only applies to the rights you have in the work. </span>For example, if your CC-licensed slide deck includes a Flickr image you are using pursuant to fair use, make sure to identify that image as not being subject to the CC license.
-For more information about incorporating work owned by others, see our page about marking third party content.
+For more information about incorporating work owned by others, see our page about marking third-party content.
 Read more considerations for licensors here.“

 </div>